 To measure the success of public participation, the TPO will keep track of the following.
 When measuring success TPO Staff will address the following questions and document indicators throughout the planning processes and our daily work.

-- 1. Representation in Participation - What to Measure: - Are participants reflective of the demographic, geographic, and socioeconomic diversity of the community? - ${\odot}$ $\,$ Are underserved and historically marginalized groups actively involved?
+1. Representation in Participation

+- Are participants reflective of the demographic, geographic, and socioeconomic diversity of the community? - Are underserved and historically marginalized groups actively involved?